-Whether you want to create a sitemap for your large website or for a smaller site destined for growth, you need to understand the type of sitemap that will work best for your site.
+Whether you want to create a sitemap for your large website or for a smaller site destined for growth.
+You need to understand the type of sitemap that will work best for your site.

-Sitemaps may address to users or to software.
+Sitemaps may address to users or to the software.
 In fact, many sites have a systematic view of sitemaps visible to users.
 They intend to help visitors find a specific page on the site and can also be found by crawlers.
 Moreover, the type of content, content freshness, depth of your pages, and site sections determines the type of sitemap required that can maximize SEO strategy.

 HTML sitemaps are for human visitors as they allow them to navigate our website seamlessly.
 This type of Sitemap can be viewed in every browser and crawled by any search engine.
 Remember, HTML sitemap should contain most a few hundred links those should be carefully organized for users to find it.